 Perhaps the greatest assumption made by those who thunder that interracial unions are wrong is that the Israelites had a "pure" heredity which God wanted them to maintain.
 The Bible shows, however, that the group who left Egyptian bondage was anything but pure genetically.

 Joseph is one of the many sons of Jacob (renamed Israel).
 Brothers who are envious of him sell him into slavery at an early age.
 After a period of several trials, God blesses him with the responsibility of overseeing all of Egypt in order to save his entire family.
 He marries an Egyptian woman and produces two sons named Manasseh and Ephraim (Genesis 46:20).
 Was Joseph's 'interracial marriage' against the will of God?
 Was he and his family considered not true Israelites?

 Before his death, the patriarch Jacob specially "adopts" Joseph's two boys and makes them the chief inheritors of the birthright blessings received by his grandfather Abraham!
 God not only allowed and accepted Joseph's interracial union, he also had Jacob perform a unique ceremony that made them the chief representatives of the family named Israel (see Genesis 48)!

-Some who study the topics of interracial dating and marriage often overlook the fact that God did not restrict who could and could not leave Egypt in the Exodus.
+Some who study this topic often overlook the fact that God did not restrict who could and could not leave Egypt in the Exodus.
 Scripture states, "also a mixed multitude went up with them" (Exodus 12:37), meaning that many non-Israelites left Egypt under the leadership of Moses.
 It was to this mass of people that God gave instructions some have mistakenly used as "proof text" to show that interracial relationships are a sin.

 Take heed to yourself, lest you make a covenant with the people of the land where you go (the Promised Land the Israelites were to inherit), lest it be for a snare . . .